autonomys/subspace-docs/docs/develop/auto_sdk/intro.md

 ## Next Steps

 With the Auto SDK set up locally, you're ready to start building and testing your blockchain applications.
-Explore the additional pages for the code examples and function overview.
+Explore the additional pages for the code examples and functions overview.